-1.18 GMCA recognises that for individuals for whom English is not their first language (whether already living here or choosing to settle in Greater Manchester), the acquisition of English language skills is often essential to support these residents in their daily lives, helping them to integrate into their local communities and enabling them to progress into further education, training or employment.
-GMCA will therefore expand the criteria for those residents who are unemployed but not claiming any benefits, and / or not allowed to look for work, to access fully funded ESOL provision, subject to any eligibility exclusions that apply as a result of wider central government policy (see para 2.14).
-Providers should refer to paragraphs 2.90 to 2.93 for further details and criteria.
+1.20 GMCA recognises that for individuals for whom English is not their first language (whether already living here or choosing to settle in Greater Manchester), the acquisition of English language skills is often essential to support these residents in their daily lives, helping them to integrate into their local communities and enabling them to progress into further education, training or employment.
+GMCA will therefore expand the criteria for those residents who are unemployed or economically inactive but not claiming any benefits, and / or not allowed to look for work, to access fully funded ESOL provision, subject to any eligibility exclusions that apply as a result of wider central government policy (see para 2.14).
+Providers should refer to paragraphs 2.72 to 2.75 for further details and criteria.